Betting Sites with PayPal | Bookmakers that accept PayPal

 - You may get charged a small fee for receiving the money to your PayPal account, which may not be ideal for those who don’t want pennies pinched on winnings.
 Remember, you’ve already been taxed on your bets.

 What is PayPal?

-Since 1998, PayPal has been one of the biggest players in digital payments.
-As it says on their corporate website, "PayPal gives people better ways to manage their money, offering them choice and flexibility in how they are able to send money, pay or get paid."
+Since 1998, PayPal has been one of the most prominent players in digital payments, and they offer an alternative to credit cards, debit cards and bank transfers.
+As it says on their website, "PayPal gives people better ways to manage their money, offering them choice and flexibility in how they can send money, pay or get paid."
 PayPal is publicly listed on the Nasdaq Stock Exchange in New York and is accepted and utilised by millions of people worldwide.

-Founded by Peter Thiel, one of the first major investors of Facebook and the current force behind the demise of news site Gawker.com, it was purchased by eBay in 2002.
-The acquisition from eBay meant that PayPal stopped processing online gambling transactions very soon after the merger.
-In 2009, they decided to get back to processing these transactions, and since the UK was the only country where online gambling was fully legal and licensed, PayPal became an option for loyal British punters.
+Founded by Peter Thiel, one of the first significant investors of Facebook, it was purchased by eBay in 2002.
+This acquisition by eBay meant that PayPal stopped processing online gambling transactions very soon after the merger.
+In 2009, they decided to reopen themselves to such transactions and, since the UK was the only country where online gambling was entirely legal and licensed, PayPal became an option for loyal British punters.
 However, in 2015, PayPal and eBay split again into two companies.

-PayPal reports that there are 192 million active customer accounts that are used by people in more than 200 countries.
-With that, customers are able to be paid in more than 100 currencies, withdraw to their bank accounts in 56 of them, and PayPal members are able to hold PayPal balances in 25 currencies.
-Naturally, one of the currencies serviced by all of these capabilities on PayPal is the trusty British Pound Sterling.
+PayPal reports that there are almost 200,000,000 active customer accounts that are used by people in over 200 countries.
+With that, customers can be paid in more than 100 currencies, withdraw to their bank accounts in 56 of them, and should you wish able to hold PayPal balances in 25 currencies.
+Alongside British pounds sterling, the Euro and dollars in Australia, Canada and the USA are among the significant currencies you can use.

-Why is PayPal a good payment option for punters?
+Why is PayPal a suitable payment option for punters?

 What caveats are there?